 - Turn Summer Chores for Kids into Smart Money Management

-Start an emergency fund:
+Start an emergency fund

-Typically, experts recommend having three months salary in reserve 'just in case'.
+Typically, experts recommend having three months' salary in reserve 'just in case'.
 For people who are living paycheck to paycheck, it may be hard to imagine coming up with that kind of money.
 However, going into debt due to a job loss is a slippery slope that leads to high-interest emergency loans and bankruptcy.

 Bullet Journals For Finances

 Use a bullet journal to stay on top of finances.
 Read my post on bullet journal tips for beginners before you start.
 This type of system keeps all of your finances in one journal.
 Track everything from bill paying and income, to looking at spending habits and learning how to save money.

 You can start the financial part of your bullet journal by including some general information about your finances.
 Have this page be dedicated to the current state of your financial situation, what is in your bank and savings accounts, and a brief summary of where you want to go from here.

 Perhaps you find that you spend a good portion of your extra money on clothes, or going out for happy hour is costing a little too much.
-Just tracking what you spend and on what can make a drastic difference.
+Just tracking what you spend can make a drastic difference.

-- Create a Savings Plan Part of tracking your finances in the bullet journal can be to start a savings plan.
+Part of tracking your finances in the bullet journal can be to start a savings plan.
 This might include saving for specific things, such as your child’s college fund, buying a new car, or starting a business.
-You can also have open-ended savings plans, such as wanting to save money for a 10-year plan you have in mind, or just saving for your retirement.
+You can also have open-ended savings plans, such as wanting to save money for a 10-year plan you have in mind or just saving for your retirement.

 If you run a business, make sure you are keeping your business and personal finances separate.
-This helps you to determine what money is spent on your personal situation and business responsibilities, but also helps to reduce combining work and personal stress.
+This helps you to determine what money is spent on your personal situation and business responsibilities but also helps to reduce combining work and personal stress.

 Every Penny Counts

 Plan ahead NOW for the emergency that may happen tomorrow.
 Save a small amount every week.
 Ditch the cable TV and start shopping at the thrift store for your kid's clothes.
 Make those changes NOW while you still have some flexibility in your budget.
-W to improve your financial health?
+Want to improve your financial health?
 Here are a few places you may want to visit:

 - Fidelity.com has a ton of great resources on financial planning